Each manual can have a slug. A slug is a string that you assign which will be used in the URL for the site or manual.

 4. All we do is remove the our_super_product slug from the old manual and apply it to the new manual.
 All of users will now see the new manual.

-Editing the slug for a site or manual
+Edit slug for a specific manual